Waiting for the Storm

 She takes my hand.

-“But you’re the first one to see and feel these places other than me.”
+“You’re the first one to see and feel what I do.”

 Voice